2013 Summer Reading List

-Planning to Read This Summer: Bring Up The Bodies by Hilary Mantel, (the sequel to Wolf Hall, audiobook also available), and In the Garden of Beasts: Love, Terror, and an American Family in Hitler's Berlin by Erik Larson, (audiobook and e-book also available)
+Planning to Read This Summer: Bring Up The Bodies by Hilary Mantel, (the sequel to Wolf Hall, audiobook also available), and In the Garden of Beasts: Love, Terror, and an American Family in Hitler's Berlin by Erik Larson, (audiobook also available)

 Tom Whitman, Music & Dance